meilisearch/documentation/advanced_guides/search_parameters.md

 `matches=<Boolean>`

 Returns an array of the search query occurrences in all fields.
 A search query occurence is given by a `start` position in the field and the `length` of the occurence.
+This is useful when you need to highlight the results without the default html highlighter.

 #### Example